aaronpowell/aaronpowell.github.io/src/documents/posts/2013-03-25-knockoutjs.md

---- cson
+---
   title: "KnockoutJS plugin for Glimpse"
   metaTitle: "KnockoutJS plugin for Glimpse"
   description: "A new release of a KnockoutJS plugin for Glimpse"
   revised: "2013-03-25"
   date: "2013-03-25"
-tags: ["knockoutjs","glimpse"]
+  tags:
+    - "knockoutjs"
+    - "glimpse"
   migrated: "true"
-urls: ["/glimpse/knockoutjs"]
+  urls:
+    - "/glimpse/knockoutjs"
-summary: """
+  summary: ""

-"""
 ---
 When I was recently in Seattle for MVP Summit I was hanging out with [Anthony van der Hoorn](http://twitter.com/anthony_vdh) and [Nik Molnar](http://twitter.com/nikmd23) of the [Glimpse](http://getglimpse.com) fame.
 Anthony, knowing my passion for JavaScript has been bouncing ideas around the client-side code for Glimpse for a while and wanting me to have a crack at building a client-side plugin for them.
 Well it seemed like the perfect time to get to it and not just because I had both the guys on hand to bug when things went wrong ;).